 All varieties of organic frozen fruits will yield delicious non dairy treats without added sugar, but bananas and mangos become super creamy when blended.
 Let me know what fruits you use!

 There are dozens, if not hundreds, of cleanses and programs available.
 I’ve participated in many of them myself.
-Some are even free, so why pay to do a program at all?
+Some are free, so why pay to do a program at all?
 I have tons of personal experiences to share from the past fifteen years of cleansing, but the biggest benefit of participating in a group program is the support of a community.
-On group forums and webinars, you’ll connect with others going through the same process.
-By sharing personal victories as well as slips, being accountable, asking questions, offering guidance and being vulnerable, you’re part of a group of like-minded individuals.
+On our forums and live webinars, you’ll connect with others going through the same process.
+By sharing personal victories as well as slips, being accountable, asking questions, offering guidance and being vulnerable, you’re part of something bigger; a group of like-minded individuals.

 Remember why you’re participating in a program in the first place.
-Do you want to sleep better?
 Would you like a transformation to feel lighter, less bloated, and release excess weight from the winter?
-Do you want to experience more energy and get up easily in the morning?
+Do you want to have all kinds of more energy and get up easily in the morning?
 Do you want to feel more calm, stable, and grounded?
 Would you love to have a quality of life you never thought possible?
-When you get clear about intentions and share them with a community of supportive people interested in the same for themselves, it makes all the difference in the world.
-Investing your hard-earned money to improve your health and well-being also helps with accountability and commitment.
+When you get clear about intentions and share them with a community, it makes all the difference in the world.
+Investing in your health and well-being also creates accountability and commitment.

-One of the challenges in participating in a program to improve your health is that friends, family and co-workers aren’t doing the same thing!
+One of the challenges in participating in a program to improve your health is that friends, family and co-workers aren’t doing the same.
 They’re going about their normal routines, and eating and drinking regularly.
 It’s common to feel self-conscious when you’re on a program.
-Without being accountable to a group, it’s easier to stray from guidelines or even drop out.
-It’s simpler just to follow the masses when you don’t have support from others who are currently in the same boat.
+Without being accountable to a group, it’s easier to stray from guidelines or even drop out completely.
+It’s simpler just to follow the masses when you don’t have support.
 Plus, when you’ve made a financial investment, you’re more likely to take a program seriously; to really dive in.
-Otherwise, it’s just a waste of money, right?